naszam/wfil/README.md

 Future Developments & Features:

-We'd like to migrate to a non-custodial pattern where by leveraging on Filcoin smart contracts we'd be able to implement a fully decentralized application.
+We'd like to migrate to a non-custodial pattern where by leveraging on Filecoin smart contracts we'd be able to implement a fully decentralized application.

 Extend the Filecoin Wallet into a MetaMask for Filecoin.